My Father's Way

 "Like I need my son to pay my bills.
 Pfff.
 I'll stick with Warren."

-"The car dealer has a computer that can see what's wrong with your car," I said.
+"The car dealer has a computer, I said.
+“It tells what's wrong with your car.”
 "Warren doesn't have a computer."

 "Warren is old-school.
 I like that.
-And besides, I go home with the girl I brought to the dance."
+And besides, I go home with the girl I brung to the dance."
 So that was that.